tobecontinued/onedrive-e/README.md

 ## Uninstall

 You will need `pip3` to properly uninstall the package.
+Refer to Pre-requisites section for how to get the latest `pip3`.

 ```
-$ pip3 uninstall onedrive_d
+$ sudo pip3 uninstall onedrive_d
 ```

 ## Support